Friday, December 31, 2004

 the other night we were over at little jenny's longhorn saloon on burnet and the band started playing the song. lonanne and i got up and danced to it. i nearly fucking cried. seriously. ah waylon. ah jeff. or jeffrey.

-in the foul rag and bone shop of the heart
+now that my ladder's gone i must lie down where all the ladders start in the foul rag and bone shop of the heart

 -william butler yeats